syncfusion-content/uwp-docs/uwp/TreeGrid/Export-To-Excel.md

 ### Export without outlines

-By default, all the children in the tree grid will be exported in expanded state.
+By default, all the children in TreeGrid will be exported in expanded state.
 You can disable the outlines in Excel by setting the [AllowOutliningGroups](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeGrid.Converter.TreeGridExcelExportingOptions.html#Syncfusion_UI_Xaml_TreeGrid_Converter_TreeGridExcelExportingOptions_AllowOutliningGroups) property to `false` in [TreeGridExcelExportingOptions](https://help.syncfusion.com/cr/uwp/Syncfusion.UI.Xaml.TreeGrid.Converter.TreeGridExcelExportingOptions.html).

 {% tabs %}
 {% highlight c# %}